jonmaim/jekyll-now/_posts/2018-3-10-OpenStreetMap.md

 ![Mapping `(lon, lat)` into a `(x, y)` bitmap]({{site.baseurl}}/images/OSM/map_bb_onto_bitmap.png) *Mapping `(lon, lat)` into a `(x, y)` bitmap: `y` values are inverted*

 ![Left: first visual result of mapping `(lon, lat)` values on a bitmap; right: result as seen on OpenStreetMap website.]({{site.baseurl}}/images/OSM/re_render01_compare.png)
 *Left: result of mapping `(lon, lat)` values of nodes on a bitmap; right: result as seen on OpenStreetMap website.*

+Our bitmap is of size `1024x1024`, thus a square.
+However, the Indiranagar's neighborhood has a height 2 times as big as its width.